Updated 26 July 2020.

 This a hard question to answer.
 What defines who am I?

 I have always had a big interest in civil liberties and human rights and this is why I went into the law.
 I practice in the criminal law field.
-I have always defended and would find it hard to prosecute given my convictions.
-I have been a member of Amnesty International for many years and take part in a number of their campaigns, especially around the death penalty.
-This is something I am implacably opposed to for legal as well as moral reasons.
+I currently work in the investigation and prosecution of serious financial crimes, although in my mind I am still attracted to the idea of defending suspects.
 I will no doubt find it difficult to resist commenting on matters of civil liberties and human rights in this blog.
 These will hopefully be an aside to blogging about my life.

 Relationship wise,once upon a time I had a complicated friendship or should that be a complicated friend?
-That has developed rapidly and now I am in a (long distance) relationship with Michelle who lives near Newcastle upon Tyne.
+That continued and for many years I have been in a (long distance) relationship with my partner who lives near Newcastle upon Tyne.
 We have known each other for many years, but never realised that we had a mutual attraction until this year.
 If only I had taken up the offer of a housekeeper in early 2007 then things could have been so different.
-There again if Michelle hadn’t drunk up so quickly and left the Lowther pub all those years ago, things may have turned out very differently.
+There again if she hadn’t drunk up so quickly and left the Lowther pub all those years ago, things may have turned out very differently.

-When I moved to London again in 2000, I couldn’t afford to go back to Newcastle regularly, so my son and I got season tickets for Leyton Orient and even now I can often be found watching the O’s.
+I moved to London in 2000, I couldn’t afford to go back to Newcastle regularly, so my son and I got season tickets for Leyton Orient and even now I can often be found watching the O’s.
+My son hasn’t been to Brisbane Road in at least 10 years, but I still go.
 I have to say the club is incredibly friendly and it is a pleasure to be part of the match day experience there.
-I am friends with a lovely disabled couple who go to the O’s.
-They get free tickets for themselves and for 2 carers.
-On top of this generosity, the stewards bring them free cups of tea as well.
-Old fashioned care and attention that is sadly lacking today at bigger clubs.
+I am friends with a lovely couple who go to the O’s.
+I attend as one of their carers, but I sometimes think they provide me with care instead.

 I took up cycling in around 2000.
 Although my father was a former World Vets Champion, I got into cycling accompanying my son to ride in London.
 This was followed by my commuting to work each day into Central London.
 Then doing some Sunday rides, then some audax events (www.audax.uk.net) and then a week’s cycling holiday in France with a friend.